hasura/agentic-data-access-benchmark/README.md

 ## Use-case categories

-Below we describe fundamental use-case categories which are common across all domains:
+Here are a list of use-case categories which represent common high-value tasks and workflows with business data.

 ### Multi-step data retrieval